xline-kv/Xline/crates/xlinectl/README.md

 ```

 #### Options

-- linearizable -- to use linearizable fetch
+- `--linearizable` -- to use linearizable fetch

 #### Output